 The location is convenient.
 It is just a short walk to the Piazza della Republica Metro underground station.
 Travelling on the Metro is easy, and many interesting sites are just walking distance from Metro stations.
 Do please note that apart from vending machines, Metro tickets are available at any tobacconist.
 Look out for the Tabacchi sign with the big ’T’.

 Please note that in all Roman hotels, you will have to pay extra for the view, if you want one.
 Visitors from the Arabian Gulf must also remember that they cannot expect the pampering and service they are accustomed to, in the Gulf hotels.
-The service culture of South East Asia, that has been imported into the Gulf, does not exist in Europe.
+The service culture of Southeast Asia, which has been imported into the Persian Gulf, does not exist in Europe.

 Your Itinerary – Day 1 – Your Roman Adventure Begins

-Benvenuti a Roma.
-Most long-haul flights especially across the Atlantic, or from the Gulf will arrive into Fiumicino early in the morning.
+Benvenuti a Roma (Welcome to Rome).
+Most long-haul flights especially across the Atlantic, or from the Gulf will arrive in Fiumicino early in the morning.
 After you clear immigration and Customs, you would be ready to proceed to your hotel.
 If you wish, you could take a taxi directly to the hotel.
-Always take a taxi from the official taxi rank; do not accept transportation offers from any of touts who offer to drive you to town for a fantastic price.
+Always take a taxi from the official taxi rank; do not accept transportation offers from any of the touts who offer to drive you to town for a fantastic price.

 The alternative would be to take the Metro to Stazione Termini (the Central Station).
 From the station, you can take a taxi to the hotel.
 If you are a couple, this method may be less expensive, than a direct taxi from the airport.

-Check-in and check-out times at hotels in Rome is usually mid-day.
-If they have a room that is ready, they may let you check-in early; but, that usually does not happen.
+Check-in and check-out times at hotels in Rome are usually mid-day.
+If they have a room that is ready, they may let you check in early; but, that usually does not happen.
 It would be best to leave your baggage with the Concierge (don’t forget to get a receipt), and leisurely explore the area around the hotel.

 By the way, if you find a person at the Concierge Desk who wears the “Chiavi d’oro” (Golden keys), on his or her jacket lapels: it indicates they belong to the Association called Les Clefs d’Or Roma.
 You could ask them for information on almost anything.
 Members of the Chiavi d’oro pride themselves in their collective knowledge.
 If they do not have the information for you straight away, they will usually get it for you, fairly soon.